JadBghiel/ls/README.txt

 qsort still doesnt work as intentded)

 TODO:
 - implement the -R recursive display subdirectories
 - implement the -l use a long display format
 - in the a_flag.c eventually have the 50 be remplaced by somethign else like the actual number en entries
 - some other place needs the thing above i dont remember where, ENTRIES_COUNT

+TO TEST:
+- test if the this syntax works: ls [-alRdrt] [FILE]
+- test if its possible to pass a list of files/folders as parameters:

 DONE: